nathanael-fijalkow/TheoretiCS_doc/editors.md

 To know what constitutes a conflict of interest, please refer to the [conflict of interest policy](https://theoretics.episciences.org/page/conflict-of-interest-policy).
-If you are still unsure, please contact the Editors-in-chief.
+If you are still unsure, please contact the editors-in-chief.

-If you mistakenly indicate that you have a conflict of interest with a submission, you need to get in touch with the Editors-in-chief, who will write to the Episciences administrators to reset this.
+If you mistakenly indicate that you have a conflict of interest with a submission, you need to get in touch with the editors-in-chief, who will write to the Episciences administrators to reset this.

 ### Assigned editors: invite reviewers